Emily the Strange

 Emily the Strange is an illustrated fictional character featured in several comic books, graphic novels and in various merchandise and clothing lines.
 She was created by Rob Reger for his company Cosmic Debris Etc. Inc. located in San Francisco, California.

 History

+Rob Reger received permission to use the character design from Nathan Carrico, who first designed Emily in 1991 for Santa Cruz Skateboards.
 She first appeared on Santa Cruz Skateboards professional skater Ross Goodman's skateboard graphics.
-Nathan Carrico, graphic artist and creative director, designed Emily in 1991 for Santa Cruz Skateboards in Santa Cruz, California.

 Publications

-Emily the Strange is published in several formats by publishers including Chronicle Books, Dark Horse Comics, and later HarperCollins.
+Emily the Strange has featured in print publications by publishers including Chronicle Books, Dark Horse Comics, and HarperCollins.

 The Chronicle Books hardback graphic novellas include: